cedricwalter/cedricwalter.github.io/_posts/calculators/2011-07-14-hp-calculator-museum-hp-38g-student-graphic-calculator-1995.md

 ---
 The HP 38G is a graphing calculator for high-school math and science teachers and students.

-Introduced in 1995 at $79.95, it supports aplets, small applications that can be developed as part of the curriculum and can be easily distributed from the teacher’s calculator to the students’.
-Using aplets, all the students in the classroom can have their calculators programmed identically at the beginning of a lesson.
+Introduced in 1995 at $79.95, it supports applets, small applications that can be developed as part of the curriculum and can be easily distributed from the teacher’s calculator to the students’.
+Using applets, all the students in the classroom can have their calculators programmed identically at the beginning of a lesson.
 Equations are entered using algebraic format rather than the Reverse Polish Notation (RPN) used by most HP calculators.
 (RPN is a system for representing mathematical expressions without the use of